pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 Then open [http://localhost:9090](http://localhost:9090) in your browser or access this address via a client tool.

 You can also set `spec.prometheus.service.type` to `NodePort` or `LoadBalancer`, and then view the monitoring data through `NodePort` or `LoadBalancer`.
-For details, see [Monitor the TiDB Cluster using TidbMonitor](monitor-using-tidbmonitor.md).
+For details, see [Monitor the TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).

 ## Monitor the Kubernetes cluster